 Underweight: An Underweight Deal is typically from a company that has many red flags.
 For example, the company may have very little chance of generating a return.
 An Underweight Deal company could also have extremely outsized risks associated with it.
 In general, Underweight Deals are investment opportunities where there appears to be a lack of promise or potential.

-By creating standardized but detailed Analyst Reports, KingsCrowd provides investors with the ability to easily identify, understand, and compare investment opportunities.
-It also ensures that Analyst Reports always provide an unbiased, research- and data-driven analysis of startups and their funding rounds.
-KingsCrowd publishes between four to five Analyst Reports each week for a total of 16 to 20 Reports each month.
+By creating detailed Analyst Reports, KingsCrowd provides investors with the ability to easily identify, understand, and compare investment opportunities.
+We aim to publish between four to five Analyst Reports each week for a total of 16 to 20 Reports each month.

 Disclaimer: KingsCrowd’s quantitative and qualitative ratings should not be considered as investment recommendations.
 KingsCrowd is not a financial advisor.
 We provide information to aid investors who are making their own investment decisions.
 Analyst Reports speak as of the date of their issuance.
 KingsCrowd does not update Analyst Reports for events or developments subsequent to when the report was written.